 Tip #1: Get a Grants Gateway Check-Up

 If your organization is already registered in the Grants Gateway and is pre-qualified and eligible to apply for funding, nice work!
-Now’s the time to ensure that you maintain that pre-qualified status, especially before the CFA rush begins on May 1.
-Log in to the Gateway and determine if any documents need to be submitted prior to the 2017 CFA deadline to maintain your pre-qualified status.
+Now’s the time to ensure that you maintain that pre-qualified status, especially before the CFA rush begins.
+Log in to the Gateway and determine if any documents need to be submitted prior to the CFA deadline to maintain your pre-qualified status.
 Remember: Your organization’s fiscal year determines when documents require updating in your document vault in the Grants Gateway.
 Financial documents such as audits, Form 990, and Charities Bureau registration require annual updates.